LaunchPADInc/dapp-frontend/README.md

 Command-line tool to initialize a Dapp frontend with a complete development toolchain.

-Eventually, several toolchains will be available from which to select.
+Eventually, several toolchains will be available from which to select.<br>
 Currently, the following are implemented:
 * `react`
   * React + Sass + Webpack
+  * file watchers that trigger Webpack to rebundle .js and .css
+  * http server (localhost:3000)
+* `ng2`
+  * Angular 2 + Sass + Webpack
   * file watchers that trigger Webpack to rebundle .js and .css
   * http server (localhost:3000)